-- 3. Tie Breaking (cont'd) - (iv) The team having the best ratio of points for/against, considering games played between the tied teams in regular season play, will be ranked higher; - (v) The team having the best ratio of points for/against, considering all games in regular season play, will be ranked higher. - 4.
+- 3. Tie Breaking (cont'd) - (v) The team having the best ratio of points for/against, considering all games in regular season play, will be ranked higher. - 4.
 All tie breaking games are designated as playoff games.

 Refer to Constitution - Article XIV, page 14 (b) Championship trophy and banner, championship and finalist medals.